hayden-cardwell/practicellms/langgraph-practice-exercises.md

 - Show a transparent tool log like “Calling calculator with `3 * 7`.”

 **Discussion**
-This exercise specifically uses **LangChain Agents**, not LangGraph.
-The goal is to understand LangChain’s built-in agent system — where the model dynamically selects and invokes tools based on the prompt.
+This exercise uses **LangGraph’s repeating agent loop**, not LangChain Agents.
+The goal is to understand the implicit agent flow where the model dynamically selects and invokes tools inside the loop.
 You’ll implement reasoning → tool selection → action → observation → final answer flow.
-Later exercises will rebuild this logic in LangGraph to show how explicit graphs replace implicit agent reasoning.
+In the next exercise, you will rebuild this logic with an explicit **StateGraph** to replace the implicit loop with explicit edges.

 ---

 ## Exercise 4: Rebuild the Agent in LangGraph

 **Task**
-- Recreate Exercise 3 using **LangGraph**.
+- Recreate Exercise 3 using an explicit **StateGraph** (no built‑in repeating loop).
 - Define a minimal **StateGraph** with nodes such as `plan`, `act`, and `answer`.
 - Add an edge that calls the calculator and stores the result in state.